-Recently I came across a situation where I needed to solve a 4th degree polynomial equation in .NET, and to my surprise I couldn't find any code written in C# or VB .NET that contained either the explicit algebraic formulas, or the numerical algorithm Jenkins-Traub. (hvowever I did find the Jenkins-Traub algorithm translated from the original Netlib site in FORTRAN and translated into C++ by Laurent Bartholdi for Real coefficients and a C version written by Henrik Vestermark.
-It is both of these application that are converted from C++ and C into C # and VB code by me.)
+Recently I came across a situation where I needed to solve a 4th degree polynomial equation in .NET, and to my surprise I couldn't find any code written in C# or VB .NET that contained either the explicit algebraic formulas, or the numerical algorithm Jenkins-Traub.
+(I did, however, find several translations of the Jenkins-Traub algorithm written by Jenkins himelf in FORTRAN (Can still be downloaded here Netlib).
+I did however manage to mix up on of the implementations done in C++ that I translated to C# and VB.NET.
+In my defense I did translate the one written by Laurent Bartholdi too but that was not included in the article.
+The ones that I did use is one C++ algorithm translated by David Binner for the real coefficients only.
+Please accept my sincere apology for this mistake.
+The C++ I relied on for complex coefficients was written by Henrik Vestermark.
+It is both of these application that are converted from C++ and C into C # and VB code by me.

 NB: There might be a licence attached to the Jerkins-Traub algorithm for commercial use, please check this

 before you use it in a program that you want to sell to others.
 For rearch and personal use there is no issue.

 The explicid algebraic formulas that is also implemented are nasty, and would definitely clog up your day if you ever had a need for one, so I decided to share it with you.
 I made some corrections in the formula thanks to the comment below by BenoitAndrieu.

 I also have a rather lengthy story to follow it, as I have read "The equation that couldn’t be solved" by Mario Livio.
 The title of the book refers to the story of the insolvability of the 5th degree polynomial equation, but it also goes through the historical development of the solutions to lower degree polynomial equations.